-In the past Sections we have considered the frequency evolution of populations of normal neutron stars from birth until now, and obtained synthetic present-day populations.
-We have seen that a major factor impacting the detectability of stars in these populations is their frequency, i.e. whether during their evolution they have spun-down to frequencies too low to be detectable.
+In the past sections, we have considered the frequency evolution of populations of normal neutron stars from birth until now, and obtained synthetic present-day populations.
+We have seen that a major factor impacting the detectability of stars in these populations is their frequency, i.e. whether they have spun during their evolution down to frequencies too low to be detectable.

 From electro-magnetic observations of pulsars we know that there exists another category of neutron stars -- so called ``recycled" objects -- rotating faster than the typical normal neutron star, which makes them very interesting for continuous gravitational wave detection.